-Rewards cards come in three categories: cash back, points and miles.
-These cards provide rewards on eligible purchases.
+Generally speaking, rewards cards come in three categories — cash back, points and miles — and provide rewards on any eligible purchases.

-Aside from checking out the rewards themselves, be sure to explore cards that are extending an introductory offer of 0 percent APR for, say, 12 or 15 months.
-If you do take advantage of one of these cards, don’t forget to pay off the balances covered by the intro offer before the 0 percent APR ends.
+Aside from checking out the rewards themselves, look for cards that extend a 0 percent intro APR for at least 12 or 15 months to further maximize their value (the best 0 percent APR cards offer up to 21 months).
+That said, if you do take advantage of one of these cards, don’t forget to pay off your balance before the 0 percent intro APR ends.
 Otherwise, the normal interest rate for the card will take effect.

 The bottom line

-Inflation is triggering higher prices for everything from milk to Maseratis.
-As Americans continue to cope with inflation, some are finding that a new credit card — particularly one offering lucrative rewards and a 0 percent introductory APR — can help blunt the effects of inflation.
+Inflation has triggered higher prices for everything from milk to Maseratis.
+As Americans continue to cope with inflation, some are finding that a new credit card — particularly one that offers lucrative rewards and a 0 percent introductory APR — can help blunt the effects of inflation.

-Before you start shopping for the best rewards card to add to your inflation-fighting arsenal, consider whether cash back, points or miles will bring the most bang for your buck.
-Also, strive to keep your balances as low as possible, so credit card interest charges don’t work against you.
+Before you start shopping for the best rewards credit card to add to your inflation-fighting arsenal, consider whether cash back, points or miles will bring the most bang for your buck.
+Also, strive to keep your balances as low as possible so credit card interest charges don’t work against you.